AICYJ/IRN/README.md

 # IRN

-This is the original PyTorch implementation of the following work: [Irregularity Reflection Neural Network for Multivariate Time Series Forecasting](https://arxiv.org/pdf/2106.09305.pdf).
+This is the original PyTorch implementation of the following work: **Irregularity Reflection Neural Network for Multivariate Time Series Forecasting**.
 If you find this repository useful for your work, please consider citing it as follows:

 ## Features
 - [x] Support **11** popular time-series forecasting datasets.